Frequently Asked Questions for Families

 What is the process for hiring a TeacherCaregiver?

 1. Apply: Submit your family’s information using our online Family Application at Teachercare.com.
+You are not under any obligation to use our services, and the application is free.

-4. Interviewing: After reviewing a TeacherCaregiver’s portfolio, you will arrange for a personal or phone interview with the candidate(s).
+7. Interviewing: After reviewing a TeacherCaregiver’s portfolio, you arrange for a personal or phone interview with the candidate(s).
 We will provide helpful information on preparing for interviews.
 Due to our selective screening and the superior qualities of the teachers, most families select the first or second candidate presented.
 We encourage you to introduce the teacher to all members of the family and consider a follow-up interview or a trial afternoon with the children.
 By relaxing and communicating with your Director in this progression, you and your teacher will have the opportunity to evaluate goals and values.

 - Professional Reference Checks